SpaceNetChallenge/SpaceNet7_Multi-Temporal_Solutions/README.md

 	s3://spacenet-dataset/spacenet-model-weights/spacenet-7/
 ```

 The winning solutions all use Docker, and assume SpaceNet 7 data is mounted in the `/data/` directory.
-Each submission contains weights in the `weights` directory (some may need to be recombined, see `weights/README.txt`).

 Performance of the algorithms on the SpaceNet 7 final test set is shown below: